(Updated April 2014)

 For tU, divide by 1.1793.

 (A$ million FOB)

 * $A from declared net FOB estimates, $US calculated from this.

 (tonnes of U3O8)

 The Ranger mine and associated town of Jabiru is about 230 kilometres east of Darwin, in the Northern Territory, surrounded by the Kakadu National Park, a major tourist attraction.
 The mine opened in 1981 at a production rate of approximately 3300 tonnes per year of uranium oxide and has since been expanded to 5500 t/yr capacity.
 Mining of the second pit was 1997 to 2012, and this is now being backfilled.
 Treatment is conventional acid leach.
-Future development is likely to be underground, and application was made for this in January 2013.
+Future development will be underground, and application was made for approval of this in January 2013.
+A final decision of whether to mine the Ranger Deeps is expected at the end of 2014.
 Ranger is owned by Energy Resources of Australia Ltd (ERA), a 68.39% subsidiary of Rio Tinto.